Have You Been Injured in a Car Accident in Monmouth County, New Jersey?

 All drivers on the roadways in New Jersey have a duty to drive their vehicles in a safe and prudent manner, in addition to obeying all traffic laws.
 If an individual fails to fulfill this duty and causes a car accident, they can be held responsible for the harm that is caused.
 With that said, the law in New Jersey applies differently depending upon many factors, including the motor vehicle insurance that the parties involved had at the time of the accident.
 If you have been injured in a car accident in Monmouth County or elsewhere in New Jersey, it is highly advisable to get answers specific to your car accident injury claim as soon as you can.

 Our Monmouth County car accident attorneys represent individuals who have been involved in car accidents throughout the region.
 We maintain a select group of trial lawyers who refuse to let you become another name in a file.
 Our individualized approach to personal injury representation is based on a commitment to excellence – we know what it takes to win maximum compensation in your car accident claim.
 We are dedicated to assisting you through every step of the legal process and will use all of our knowledge and experience to deliver the best outcome in your case.
 Our aggressive trial lawyers will not back down to powerful interests or insurance companies who are desperate not to pay.
-To speak with a Monmouth County injury lawyer at our firm who will answer all of your questions, call our local office in Wall, NJ at 732-810-0336 or reach out online to request a free consultation.
+To speak with a Monmouth County injury lawyer at our firm who will answer all of your questions, call our local office at (732) 303-7857 or reach out online to request a free consultation.

 Involved in a Car Accident?
 What to do Next